Ankr-network/ankr-docs/docs/build-blockchain/products/v2/01-public-community-rpcs.md

 Enjoy the following benefits:

 - Permissionless, Open access to multiple chains 16+ (more to come)
-- Zero cost access to Public RPC API endpoints
+- Zero cost access to Public RPC endpoints
 - Exceedingly high rate-limiting
-- No username or password required.
+- No username or password required
 - Dashboard views of the status of individual chain public RPCs

 ## How it works

-The Public RPC Layer sits on top of the Ankr Protocol network.
-It is kept stable using a backbone of multiple underlying nodes globally distributed across 200 data centres as well as individual providers' homes.
+The Public Tier sits on top of the Ankr Protocol network.
+It is kept stable using a backbone of multiple underlying nodes globally distributed across 200 data centers as well as individual providers' homes.

 Constant system monitoring ensures that RPC endpoints are synced in real-time to underlying nodes.
 Whilst, network traffic monitoring uses intelligent caching to optimize speed and automate routing to the best available node at busy times.